 High-Efficiency Home Air Filters

 These bad boys remove 85% of pollutants in your home’s air.
-Not only will high-efficiency home air filters help with reducing allergy symptoms, they also help your heating and cooling equipment operate more efficiently, ultimately cutting down on energy costs which could save you money on utility bills year after year.
+Not only will high-efficiency home air filters aid in reducing allergy symptoms, they also help your heating and cooling equipment operate more efficiently, ultimately lowering energy costs which could save you money on energy bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more familiar home air filters and can be found at nearly all home improvement stores.
-While pleated home air filters may come with a lower price tag, they also have to be replaced more often – every four to twelve weeks versus yearly like the whole-home HEPA and high-efficiency air filters.
-Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at nearly the same price.
-Standard pleated air filters can eliminate up to 45% of pollutants in your home’s air and the biggest factor is the number of pleats per foot.
-The higher number of pleats, the better the air flow, and the cleaner the air will be.
+These are your more standard home air filters and can be found at nearly all home improvement stores.
+While pleated home air filters may come with a lower price tag, they also have to be replaced more often – every four to twelve weeks versus annually like the whole-home HEPA and high-efficiency air filters.
+Since HEPA home air filters range from $60 to $100, for annual cost you’re looking at nearly the same price.
+Standard pleated air filters can eliminate up to 45% of your home’s air pollutants and the biggest factor is the number of pleats per foot.
+The higher number of pleats, the better the air flow, and the cleaner your home’s air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain type of filters.
-These filters do not normally improve your indoor air quality; instead, they were intended to guard the heating and air conditioning equipment from having larger contaminants enter the system and ruin the parts.
+The flat, fiberglass air filters are the most basic type of filters.
+These filters do not normally better your indoor air quality; instead, they were intended to protect the heating and air conditioning equipment from having larger contaminants get into the system and ruin the components.
 As a result, they aren’t successful at removing indoor air pollutants, but they are available for about $1 each.

 If you’re having trouble deciding which air filter is the best choice for your home, give Service Experts Heating & Air Conditioning a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.